teorema-sistemas/angular4j/README.md

 - Inheritance in annotation.
 - Work with generic attributes in method.
 - Transition of compressed and encrypted data.
+- Identification of creation and destruction of real-time sessions.

 ## Teorema Angular4J Team

 |                 |                              | e-mail                       | github link                     |
 | --------------- | ---------------------------- | ---------------------------- | ------------------------------- |